 This trio of buildings went up on Wabash between 1875 and 1877.
 They sit on Jewelers Row, between Monroe and Adams.
 Just like the Berghoff Buildings, they demonstrate the heavy masonry and Italianate architecture that is so common among the oldest buildings in the Loop.
 The three buildings are most notable for their association with famed Chicago architect Louis Sullivan.
 He redesigned the lower two levels of the Haskell Building in 1896.
 His signature cast iron ornamentation on the facade is visible from clear across the street.

 Amazingly, metal sheeting covered up one of those designs in the 1920s.
 Restoration workers discovered this lost Sullivan work in 2008.
 I am a huge fan of Sullivan’s work, so it’s a treat to see his work here and connect it with his more famous work on the Sullivan Center facade a block away on State Street.
 Speaking of, many Chicagoans have likely been in these historic buildings by virtue of grocery shopping at the State Street Target.
-It stretches back and occupies the upper floors on Wabash.
+That store stretches back and occupies the upper floors on Wabash.

 #4.
 The Delaware Building